Growing Pak Choi in Containers is super easy! It is an ideal vegetable for gardeners as it grows quickly and doesn’t take a lot of space!

 Pak choi is a cabbage family plant that grows best in moderately cool weather like other brassicas.
 It is one of the varieties of Asian greens and is also known as Chinese white cabbage.
 If you too want to grow this quick-growing vegetable, then here’s all the information on Growing Pak Choi in Containers.

 USDA Zones: 3-11, pak choi is a biennial crop in its favorable climate but can be grown as an annual in all the zones.
 Timing and growing season may differ.

 Other Names: Brassica rapa var.
 Chinensis, Chinese Chard, Chinese Cabbage, Chinese Celery Cabbage, Chinese White Cabbage, Bok Choy, Buk Choy, Pak Tsoi, Petsai, Mustard Cabbage, Pac Choi, Soup Spoon, 上海青

-A report published in Iowa State University website talks about the research they conducted on the most productive and best pak choi varieties.
-Check out the report here!
-We are mentioning those varieties below.
+A report published on the Iowa State University website talks about the most productive and best pak choi varieties.

 1. Joi Choi: Joi Choi has white stems and large dark green leaves.
 It is resistant to bolting and cold temperatures.
 It is one of the two main cultivars that produced the highest yield.
 It matures within 45-55 days.